|

 88. may

-thorny Eurasian shrub of small tree having dense clusters of white to scarlet flowers followed by deep red berries; established as an escape in eastern North America
+thorny shrub of a small tree having white to scarlet flowers

 To die, to sleep;